 - Laboratory QAM

 - Laboratory SOPs

 - Laboratory Policies

 - Work Instructions and Forms

+- QAS

 - Corporate Policies and Procedures distributed outside the Intranet

 Corporate Quality posts Corporate Manuals, SOPs, Policies, Work Instructions, White Papers, and Training Materials on the company Intranet site.
 These Corporate documents are only considered controlled when they are read on the Intranet site.
 Printed copies are considered uncontrolled unless the laboratory physically distributes them as controlled documents.
 A detailed description of the procedure for issuing, authorizing, controlling, distributing, and archiving Corporate documents is found in Corporate SOP No. CW-Q-S-001.
+The laboratory's internal document control procedure is defined in SOP No. IR-QA-DOC.

 The laboratory posts SOPs and Policies on the local QA server.
 These documents are only considered controlled when they are read on the local QA server.
 Access to these documents via the local QA server is restricted to viewing only; documents cannot be printed.
-When a copy of these documents is requested, the QA Manager, or designee, provides an uncontrolled copy (watermarked or labeled as "Uncontrolled").
+Additionally, copying of these documents is prohibited.
+The QA department will provide an uncontrolled copy (watermarked or labeled as "Uncontrolled") upon request.